sami827/sami827/README.md

 ## I'm a Learner, Gamer, and Automation Tester!!

-- 🌱 I’m learning everything that I can
+- 🌱 I’m learning BDD with Cucumber
-- 👯 I want to be part of a QA automation team
+- 👯 I am currently working as an SDET
 - 🥅 2022 Goals: Learn API, mobile testing and contribute to open source project
 - ⚡ Fun fact: I love to play game, read, and explore